pyg-team/pytorch_geometric/docs/source/tutorial/multi_node_multi_gpu_vanilla.rst

     squeue -u <slurm-unix-account-id>
     export jobid=<JOBID from SQUEUE>

-In this step, we are saving the job ID of our slurm job from the first step.
+In this step, we are saving the job ID of our Slurm job from the first step.

 Now, we are going to pull a container with a functional :pyg:`PyG` and CUDA environment onto each node: